precurse/ansible_smartos_inventory/README.md

 Things that still need to be tweaked:
 - Implement a configuration file.
 Currently the SmartOS host needs to be hardcoded in the script.
+- Only SSH keys are currently working.
+Would be nice to have passwords work as well.
 - Check all NICs on an instance to see which one is accessible via the Ansible host.
  Currently, the very first NIC IP is used.
 - Group human redable image names.
+Need to pull `imgadm` data as well to parse.